Health & Nutrition11 min read

 • Cosmetic procedures: Ear cropping, tail docking, dewclaw removal for non-medical reasons.

-• Dental disease: Many plans exclude dental illness unless you add a dental rider.
+• Dental disease: Many plans exclude dental illness unless you add a specific dental rider.
 Dental injuries from accidents are usually covered.

 Average Costs by Breed